Sunnah

 Sunnah is the body of traditions and practices of the Islamic prophet Muhammad that constitute a model for Muslims to follow.
 For Muslims, the sunnah is what all the Muslims of Muhammad's time supposedly saw, followed, and passed on to the next generations.
 However, what constitutes the Sunnah, and its interpretation, depends significantly on the specific Islamic sect and school of thought.
 Sunnis rely on six major canonical hadith collections to document the Sunnah, known as Kutub al-Sittah.
 For Shias, the sunnah is generally documented in Kutub al-'Arba'a, which give preference to hadiths attributed to the Prophet's family (Ahl al-Bayt) and the Twelve Imams.
 For Ibadis, the sunnah is documented in the two hadith collections Jami Sahih and Tartib al-Musnad.
 Sufis hold that Muhammad transmitted his sunnah, including his spiritual values, "through a series of Sufi teachers".

 According to classical Islamic theories, the sunnah is primarily documented by hadith—which are the verbally-transmitted record of the teachings, actions, deeds, sayings, and silent approvals or disapprovals attributed to Muhammad—and alongside the Qur'an (the book of Islam) are the divine revelation (wahy) delivered through Muhammad that make up the primary sources of Islamic law, beliefs, and theology.
 The sunnah is classified into different types based on Muhammad's actions: his specific words (Sunnah Qawliyyah), his actions such as habits and practices (Sunnah Fiiliyyah), and silent approvals (Sunnah Taqririyyah).
-However, some Muslims, such as Ahl al-Kalam and the Mu'tazilites, have distinguished between the Sunnah and Hadith, accepting the Sunnah as an authoritative practice while being critical of the Hadith's reliability as a source for Islamic law.
+However, some Muslims, such as the Kharijites and Mu'tazilites, have distinguished between the Sunnah and Hadith, accepting the Sunnah as an authoritative practice while being critical of the Hadith's reliability as a source for Islamic law.
 The Quranist stance on the Sunnah varies from outright rejection to an approach that considers external sources as secondary and dependent on the Qur'an for verification.

 Historically, in pre-Islamic Arabia, the term sunnah referred to 'manner of acting', (Urf) whether good or bad and recording of it was also an Arab tradition.
 Later, "good traditions" began to be referred to as sunnah and the concept of "Muhammad's sunnah" was established.
 During the early Islamic period, it included precedents set by both Muhammad, and his companions.
 In addition, the sunnah of Muhammad was not necessarily associated with hadith.
-The strict focus of Muhammad’s example—especially as recorded in hadith—as the only authoratative source of sunnah was established later, particularly by the scholar Al-Shafi‘i (d.
+The strict focus of Muhammad’s example—especially as recorded in hadith—as the only authoritative source of sunnah was established later, particularly by the scholar al-Shafi'i (d.
 820 CE), in the late second century of Islam.
 The term as-sunnah (السنة, lit. 'the Sunnah') then eventually came to be viewed as synonymous with the sunnah of Muhammad, based on hadith reports, distinct from other practices.

 Definitions and usage

-DIN (سنة /ar/; : سنن DIN /ar/) is an Arabic word that means:
+DIN (سنة /ar/, : سنن DIN /ar/) is an Arabic word that means: